go-spatial/atlante/atlante/README.md

-Atlante allow one to created printed maps based on templates
+Atlante allow one to create printed maps based on templates

 # Environmental variables